0xc3u/Indiko.Maui.Controls.Chat/README.md

   - **perf:** A code change that improves performance
   - **test:** Adding missing tests or correcting existing tests

 Footers other than BREAKING CHANGE: <description> may be provided and follow a convention similar to git trailer format.
 Additional types are not mandated by the Conventional Commits specification and have no implicit effect in Semantic Versioning (unless they include a BREAKING CHANGE).
-A scope may be provided to a commit�s type, to provide additional contextual information and is contained within parenthesis, e.g., feat(parser): add ability to parse arrays.
+A scope may be provided to a commit’s type, to provide additional contextual information and is contained within parenthesis, e.g., feat(parser): add ability to parse arrays.

 Example commit messages: